cocos/cocos-docs/en/scripting/coding-setup.md

 ### Using VS Code to activate script compilation

-After using the external script editor to modify the project script, return to Cocos Creator to trigger script compilation.
-The **add compilation task** function is provided in Creator, which activates the compilation of Creator by sending a request to a specific address through the API of a preview server.
-After the external script editor modifies the project script, the **compilation task** is executed and can trigger script compilation without returning to Cocos Creator.
+After using the external script editor to modify the project script, return to Cocos Creator to trigger script compilation. <br>The **add compilation task** function is provided in Creator, which activates the compilation of Creator by sending a request to a specific address through the API of a preview server.
+After modifying the project script the external script editor, executing the **compilation task** can trigger script compilation without returning to Cocos Creator.

 #### Installing cURL